-5.5 Site Access and Reporting.
+5.5 Site Access and Reporting

-- (a) The Tribe shall provide information about licensed cultivating, handling, producing, and processing site locations to federal law enforcement representatives as requested. - (b) Licensed producers shall have no reasonable expectation of privacy with respect to buildings or sites where hemp is located.
-A licensed producer, whether present or not, shall permit a representative of the Tribe or a law enforcement agency to enter premises where hemp is located with or without cause and with or without advanced notice. - (c) The Tribe shall submit to the USDA not more than thirty (30) days after the date on which the information is received contact information for each hemp producer including name, telephone number, email address, mailing address, a legal description for each plot, field, facility, or other place where hemp is licensed to be cultivated, handled, produced, or processed, and for each hemp producer the status of his, her, or its license and any changes in that status.
-The Tribe shall update the information to the USDA as appropriate. - (d) All hemp must be cultivated, handled, produced, and processed in a secure area located on the Reservation.
+- (a) The Tribe shall provide information about licensed cultivating, handling, producing, and processing site locations to representatives of federal law enforcement as requested.
+The Tribe shall also comply with the reporting requirements set forth in 7 C.F.R. § 990.70. - (b) Licensed producers shall have no reasonable expectation of privacy with respect to buildings or sites where hemp is located.
+A licensed producer, whether present or not, shall permit an inspector of the Tribe or a law enforcement agency to enter premises where hemp is located with or without cause and with or without advanced notice. - (c) The Tribe shall submit to the USDA not more than 30 days after the date on which the information is received contact information for each hemp producer including name, telephone number, email address, mailing address, a legal description for each plot, field, facility, or other place where hemp is licensed to be cultivated, handled, produced, or processed, and for each hemp producer the status of his, her, or its license and any changes in that status.
+The Tribe shall comply with 7 C.F.R. § 990.70 and update the information to the USDA as appropriate.

+- (d) All hemp must be cultivated, handled, produced, and processed in a secure area located on the Reservation.
 The secure area must be enclosed with a fence and may only be accessed by licensed persons, authorized visitors, emergency personnel, and law enforcement.
 Signs should be posted throughout the area that read: "THIS IS HEMP (not marijuana)" or words to that effect.
 Other signs should be posted that read: "DO NOT ENTER" or words to that effect.
 All areas of ingress and egress to the enclosed area shall be locked.
 Failure to comply with the following may be grounds for license suspension, revocation, or denial. - (e) All areas where hemp is cultivated, handled, produced, or processed must be kept in a clean, orderly, and sanitary condition.
 Litter and waste must be properly stored and removed. - (f) No person shall disclose confidential information, which is information not generally known to the public, unless required to do so by applicable law.
-Licensees shall not obtain or utilize confidential information the licensee is not lawfully entitled to acquire or possess.

-- (g) All producers licensed to produce hemp on the Reservation shall report hemp crop acreage with the USDA Farm Service Agency and shall provide, at minimum, the following information: - Street address and, to the extent practicable, geospatial location for each lot or greenhouse where hemp will be produced.
-If a producer operates in more than one location, that information shall be provided for all production sites; - (2) Acreage dedicated to the production of hemp, or greenhouse or indoor square footage dedicated to the production of hemp; and - (3) License or authorization identifier. - (h) All producers licensed to produce hemp on the Reservation shall also report to the Tribe total acreage of hemp planted, harvested, and, if applicable, disposed of or otherwise destroyed.
-The Tribe shall collect this information and report it to the USDA Agricultural Marketing Service.
+Licensees shall not obtain or utilize confidential information the licensee is not lawfully entitled to acquire or possess. - (g) All producers licensed to produce hemp on the Reservation shall comply with 7 C.F.R. § 990.7 and report hemp crop acreage to the USDA Farm Service Agency and shall provide, at minimum, the following information: - (1) Street address and, to the extent practicable, geospatial location for each lot or greenhouse where hemp will be produced.
+If a producer operates in more than one location, that information shall be provided for all production sites; - (2) Acreage dedicated to the production of hemp, or greenhouse or indoor square footage dedicated to the production of hemp; and - (3) License or authorization identifier. - (h) All producers licensed to produce hemp on the Reservation shall also report to the Tribe by December 1 of each year total planted acreage, total harvested acreage, and total acreage disposed and remediated.
+The Tribe will then submit to USDA by December 15 of each year the annual report that contains this information.

-5.6 Auditing.
+5.6 Auditing